jmarrr/ygonotes/README.md

 ### Labrynth
- Do not allow [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) to resolve since that is their main card to snowball with other Labrynth monster effect which makes Ash Blossom on Welcome and using Called by on furniture is super effective than hitting the Arianna search effect.
+ Do not allow [Big Welcome](https://yugipedia.com/wiki/Big_Welcome_Labrynth) or [Welcome](https://yugipedia.com/wiki/Welcome_Labrynth) to resolve since those are their main cards to snowball with other Labrynth monster effect.

+ When choosing which cards to destroy the most valuable target is the backrows

- [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) trap setting effect can miss timing so you can use speed spell 1 above card effects to block her.
+ [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) trap setting effect can miss timing so you can use speed spell 1 above card effects to block her setup.

 |  Ash  | Maxx  | Droll |  Nib  | Veiler | Crow  | Ogre  | Belle | Shifter | Kaiju |